learn-co-curriculum/git-remotes-with-github-readme/README.md

 ```bash
 git push
 ```
 This will push your code up to the remote repo/branch you're tracking.
+The first time you push code up to a newly-added remote repository, use the `-u` flag to tell Git to track the remote repository: `git push -u origin master`.
+For every subsequent push, plain old `git push` will suffice.

 [For more details, check out the GitHub guide on pushing.](https://help.github.com/articles/pushing-to-a-remote/)